 - Writing neatly or fast enough

-- Using a knife and fork, feeding neatly, opening food packets and lunch boxes
+- Using a knife and fork, opening food packets and lunch boxes

 - Cycling a bike without stabilisers

 - Learning a new activity (sport, swimming, dance, PE activities)

 - Completing private self care activities (wiping after toileting, showering and drying self, shampooing hair)

 - Organising your belongings at home, school or work, packing school bag, using a school locker